Quantum-Flytrap/bra-ket-vue/README.md

 ![](imgs/cnot_gate.png)

-### TODO
+### Live examples with code

-* A NPM example in https://codesandbox.io/
+* A NPM examples:
+   * https://codesandbox.io/s/bra-ket-vue-cydtt - for a short overview
-* A frontend JavaScript example in https://jsfiddle.net/ or https://codepen.io/
+* A frontend JavaScript examples:
     * https://jsfiddle.net/stared/1Lbuoxte/ - for the first example